salmazz/OwnFramework/README.md

+# PHPLITE
-# Custom Framework made like laravel implement mvc and oop
+## Custom Framework made like laravel implement mvc and oop
 ### A Simple PHP Framework For Fast Project